ralflorent/ibm/README.md

-# IBM
-Virtual Environment for Individual-Based Modeling (IBM)
+# Agent-Based Model for studying habitat use by waterbirds in coastal lagoons of the tropics